Trial Information

 · If the team does not call “Alert!” within the given time limit, no score will be recorded.
 The search is non-qualifying.

-o Handlers must prepare 3 pieces of their choice of treats/toys for the judge to place in the search area.
+o Handlers must prepare 8 pieces of their choice of treats for the judge to place in the search area if the team is participating in all events.

-o These treats/toys must be handed over to the judge in an air-tight container, e.g. resealable bags or food containers.
+o These treats must be handed over to the volunteer in an air-tight container, e.g. resealable bags or food containers.

 o Handlers can choose to use wet or dry treats.